picimako/drupal-paragraph-context/README.md

 - It is worth keeping in mind that depending on the structure of your project some classes may need to be moved to different scope (test/compile), different packages or even modules to make them available properly.
-- Passing complex data types such as tables in a configuration property is not possible in a proper way (only by inventing some custom one-liner pattern which may parsed accordingly).
+- Passing complex data types such as tables in a configuration property is not possible in a proper way (only by inventing some custom one-liner pattern which may be parsed accordingly).

 ## Credits

 The idea for the data table version came from a friend of mine, so a big thank you goes to [limpek07](https://github.com/Limpek07) for that.

+## Future plans

+For easy migration between the two formats:
+- Create tree layout to data table format converter.
+- Create data table format to tree layout converter.